Middleman (band)

-Middleman are a 4-piece alternative rap rock band based in Leeds in West Yorkshire, England.
+Middleman are a four-piece alternative rap rock band based in Leeds, West Yorkshire, England.
 They formed in 2006.
 They released singles Blah Blah Blah and Good To Be Back on Bad Sneakers records in 2007, and It’s not Over Yet on Blip Records on 5 September 2010.
 Their next single Chipping Away is due for release on 12 December 2010 on Blip Records.
 It's Not Over Yet is featured on the basketball game NBA 2K11 by 2K Sports along with tracks from artists such as Snoop Dogg and Two Door Cinema Club.

 Media

 Middleman have played live sessions for Huw Stephens on BBC Radio 1, Tom Robinson on BBC 6 Music and John Kennedy on XFM.
 They have received airplay on national radio stations such as BBC Radio 1, Kerrang Radio and XFM from DJs such as Steve Lamacq, Zane Lowe, Colin Murray, Huw Stephens, Rory McConnell and Eddy Temple-Morris.
 Steve Lamacq voted Middleman his unsigned band of the week in November 2007.
 Their music has featured on TV programmes such as Soccer AM.
 The band's song You Look Like You Do appeared on the Neon Nights Mixtape (2007) alongside artists such as Gossip, Crystal Castles and Kate Nash.